Elwinmage/ha-reefbeat-component/README.md

 # Overview
-RedSea Reefled, ReefMat, ReefDose and ReefATO+ Local Management (no cloud)
+RedSea: Reefled, ReefMat, ReefDose, ReefRun and ReefATO+ Local Management (no cloud)

 ***If someone have reefwave I ll try to integrate them too.***